arunoda/nodemiral/README.md

 `options`:

 * `ejs` - ejs options with `ejs` fields
-* `sshOptions` - object whose key and value will be passed as `-o key:value` to any ssh session
+* `sshOptions` - object whose key and value will be passed as `-o key:value` to any ssh session.
+For example `sshOptions: { 'StrictHostKeyChecking': 'no', 'UserKnownHostsFile': '/dev/null' }`

-    sshOptions: {
-      'StrictHostKeyChecking': 'no',
-      'UserKnownHostsFile': '/dev/null'
-    }

 ### Session Methods